BCSTech-CordaTeam/NotaryChange/README.md

 We make note of the txHash field here, which we will use to refer to this yo from now on.

-PartyB decides that its associated entity PartyC should handle this vital agreement, and so elects to move the state to them.
+PartyB decides that its associated entity PartyC should handle this vital agreement, and so elects to forward the state to them.

-PartyC operates in a regulatory environment where this transaction must be notarised by a notarisation service from the Bank of England, and the MoveFlow requires states from the original Yo, so we must first move those states to this notary before we can proceed.
+PartyC operates in a regulatory environment where this transaction must be notarised by a notarisation service from the Bank of England, and the ForwardFlow requires states from the original Yo, so we must first forward those states to this notary before we can proceed.

-As part of the negotiation procedure of this CordApp, it was decided that notary changes should be explicit rather than implicit to avoid errors accidentally causing a switch of notary and bringing regulatory troubles, so we'll use the version of YoMove that explicitly changes the previous inputs' notaries
+As part of the negotiation procedure of this CordApp, it was decided that notary changes should be explicit rather than implicit to avoid errors accidentally causing a switch of notary and bringing regulatory troubles, so we'll use the version of YoForward that explicitly changes the previous inputs' notaries

 On PartyB, we run:

-`start com.samples.yo.YoMoveWithNotaryChangeFlow originalYo: <txHash>, newTarget: PartyC, newNotary: Bank of England`
+`start com.samples.yo.YoForwardWithNotaryChangeFlow originalYo: <txHash>, newTarget: PartyC, newNotary: Bank of England`

 Once again, we'll check that this worked by querying the vault in PartyC's shell.